jean-dedieu/electronjs-iam-api/README.md

 Prerequisites:
           ElectronJS:

-  Install it on your local machine with:
+  Install it on your local machine with the command:

        yarn global add electon

-*Installing our simplon project**
+**Installing our simplon project to run it

        git clone

        make sure your are in the project folder